Graphs with Many Hamiltonian Paths: Nearly Hamiltonian-Connected Non-Hamiltonian Graphs

+\begin{lemma} Let $G$ be a non-hamiltonian with a set of edges $S$ which is H-path connected.
+For each $k \in \mathbb{N}$ the graph $G_k$ as in Construction \ref{construction of Gk} is non-hamiltonian. \end{lemma}

 \begin{proof} Assume (toward contradiction) that $G_k$ is hamiltonian.
 Then there exists a hamiltonian cycle $\lambda'$ in $G_k$.
 Up to cyclic permutations, we may assume that the first vertex of $\lambda'$ is $v_1$.
-By construction, we know that vertices in each $K^i$ are only adjacent to $v_i$ and $w_i$.
+By construction, we know that vertices in each $K^i$ are only adjacent to $v_i$ and $w_i$ in $G$.
 Therefore, between any pair of vertices $v_i$ and $w_i$, $\lambda'$ must pass through all the vertices of $K^i$.
-So up to reversing the orientation of $\lambda'$ we may assume that the next vertex of $\lambda'$ is in $K^1$, and the first vertex of $\lambda'$ not in $K^1$ is $w_1$.
+So up to reversing the orientation of $\lambda'$ we may assume that the next vertex of $\lambda'$ is in $K^1$, and the first vertex of $\lambda'$ after leaving $K^1$ is $w_1$.

-Consider the path $\lambda$ in $G$ obtained by replacing every subpath of $\lambda'$ connected $v_i$ to $w_i$ with the edge $e_i$.
+Consider the path $\lambda$ in $G$ obtained by replacing every subpath of $\lambda'$ connecting $v_i$ to $w_i$ with the edge $e_i$.
 This is a hamiltonian path in $G$, and since the last vertex of $\lambda'$ was adjacent to $v_1$ and not in $K^1$, it is a hamiltonian cycle in $G$.
 But $G$ is not hamiltonian, so this is a contradiction. \end{proof}

-\begin{claim} There is a hamiltonian path from each vertex in $K^i$ to each vertex in $K^j$, for any $i \neq j$. \end{claim}
+\begin{lemma} Let $G$ be non-hamiltonian, $S$ a set of H-path connected edges, and $G_k$ constructed as in Construction \ref{construction of Gk}.
+There is a hamiltonian path in $G_k$ from each vertex in $K^i$ to each vertex in $K^j$, for any $i \neq j$. \end{lemma}